Cultivating a women and femme-centered intergenerational oral history project

 Faculty Advisor: Michelle Fine

-NML Award: The Social Justice Award (January 2019)
+NML Awards: The New Media Lab Digital Dissertation Award (May 2020), The Social Justice Award (January 2019)

 This dissertation project takes a decolonial feminist approach to history by exploring experiences of intergenerational storytelling among Indo-Caribbean women and femme-identified people.
 The objectives of this project are twofold.
 First, it seeks to develop a digital archive of stories from Indo-Caribbean women and femmes to counter underrepresentations and misrepresentations of Indo-Caribbean women in archives and historical narratives.
 Second, this research explores the process of story-sharing across generations.
 The importance of looking across generations is to understand how time—and the specific socio-political context of a time–shape women’s lives and the stories they tell about themselves.
 I am interested in the possibilities and tensions that emerge when Indo-Caribbean women and femmes across generations come together to share their stories of historical oppression, resistance, and healing to one another.